Blog Banner SVG

 A sole proprietorship is the right fit if you:

-• Are you a freelancer, consultant, home-based business owner, or small retailer
+• Are a freelancer, consultant, home-based business owner, or small retailer.

 A private limited company is the right fit if you:

-A practical approach many founders follow is to start as a sole proprietorship to validate the business, and once revenue grows or funding becomes a priority, convert into a private limited company.
+A practical approach many founders follow is to start as a sole proprietorship to validate the business.
+Once revenue grows or funding becomes a priority, convert your sole proprietorship into a private limited company.